-A Complete Guide To Black Tie Formal Wear: What It Means, What Dress to Choose, and More
+Black Tie Formal Wear: What It Means, What to Wear, and More

-Wedding season is almost here, which naturally means it’s that special time of year when we’re constantly second guessing whether our black tie attire is appropriate for the occasion.

-We’re not sure about you, but when we open our mailboxes and find an invitation to a black tie function, our thoughts immediately turn to what that dress code actually means—which is why we compiled a guide to black tie formal wear that’ll help you navigate what to wear to a wedding, event, gala, or anything else that calls for black tie attire.
+Wedding season is almost here, which means you might be faced with more formal attire than average.
+We’re not sure about you, but when we open our mailboxes and find an invitation to a black tie function, our thoughts immediately turn to what that dress code actually means.
+Casual wear is out, obviously, but is a cocktail dress going to cut it, or do we need to Rent the Runway?

-MORE: The Best Wedding Hairstyle Inspo If You Want to Wear It Down
+That’s why we compiled a guide to black tie formal wear that’ll help you navigate what to wear to a wedding, event, gala, or anything else that calls for black tie attire.

 Black tie is a dress code for social functions that start after 6 p.m., and basically translates to “this party is fancy and men should wear tuxedos.”
 While the intricacies of black tie formal wear applies more to men than to women, it’s still important to understand that your attire should definitely be appropriate.

-Gown or no gown: Do I have an option?
+Gown or No Gown: Do I Have an Option?

 Apart from white-tie affairs—which aren’t common—black tie is the most formal dress code you’ll probably face when to comes to weddings or galas.
-For women, it’s customary to wear floor-length gowns, but in this day and age, exceptions can be made.
+For women, it’s customary to wear floor-length gowns, but exceptions can be made.

-If you don’t own a gown and don’t particularly want to buy one for a one-off occasion?
+Don’t own a gown and don’t particularly want to buy one for a one-off occasion?
 It’s perfectly acceptable to wear a cocktail dress you already have.
 However, if you do go this route, just make sure to keep the colors rich (black, jewel tones, chic metallics, brown) so as not to look too casual.

 Conversely, women can wear a floor-length gown in a lighter shade, since the silhouette is inherently dressy.
 Another acceptable option for black-tie affairs: Chic separates, such as a silk blouse with a full satin skirt.

-Black Tie Optional: What it means for women
+Black Tie Optional: What it Means for Women

 If you receive an invite with the term “black tie optional” know that it mostly applies to men who may or may not own or want to wear a tuxedo.
 For women, it means you have the option of wearing a full-length gown, or opting for a cocktail dress, so long as the hemline isn’t too short or the style isn’t too revealing.